geky/ramcrc32bd/README.md

 1. Try the faster solutions first.

-   Correcting 1 bit-error, $O(n)$, is much faster than correcting 2 bit-errors, $O(n^2)$, and 1 bit-errors are also much more common.
+   Correcting 1 bit-error $O(n)$, is much faster than correcting 2 bit-errors $O(n^2)$, and 1 bit-errors are also much more common.
 It makes sense to only search for more bit-errors when a solution with fewer bit-errors can't be found.

-   This means ramcrc32bd should read quite quickyl in the common case of few/none bit-errors.
+   This means ramcrc32bd should read quite quickly in the common case of few/none bit-errors.
 Though this does risk reads sort of slowing down as bit-errors develop.